Dear Friends and Community Members,

 After months of careful succession planning, VIP is also enthusiastic to announce that it has named Margarita Guzman as its next Executive Director.
 Margarita is a natural leader with over 15 years of experience across legal, government, and non-profit sectors.
 As a queer-identified, Chicana survivor of intimate partner violence, Margarita carries on VIP’s proud history of centering the leadership of Latinx survivors with extensive political, personal and professional experience in the movement to end gender-based abuse.
 Margarita joined VIP’s team of changemakers last year and has been working closely with Cecilia to ensure a smooth and well-supported transition.

-Founded by feminist pioneers Beth Ritchie and Elsa Rios in 1984, VIP has always lifted the experiences of women of color, and will continue to serve survivors at complex intersections of identity.
+Founded by feminist pioneers Beth Richie and Elsa Rios in 1984, VIP has always lifted the experiences of women of color, and will continue to serve survivors at complex intersections of identity.
 Concretely rooted in its specialization of working with Latinx survivors, VIP stands in solidarity with all communities to achieve transformation and liberation from violence.